Express Entry Work Experience Requirement: 2026 Eligibility Rules

 - The name, title, and contact information of your supervisor or HR representative

-- The company's official stamp or seal
+- The company's official stamp or seal, if the employer uses one

 For Filipino applicants working domestically: Request the letter from your HR department.
 Philippine companies are generally familiar with this format for OFW processing.